The 807-HD antennas began shipping last week and the 807-L antennas will ship next week. That is the good news. Now . . .

 Here is what it can look like:

 Or if you prefer, we can even move resonance to 3.9 MHz.

-Thank you for your interest in my design.
+Thank you for your interest in our design.

 The Aerial-51 Team,